Seiya Suzuki Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in the league.

-- The Brewers' 4.08 team ERA ranks 13th across all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.10).

-- The Brewers rank 22nd in baseball in home runs surrendered (108 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (108 total, 1.3 per game).

-- Teheran (2-3) gets the starting nod for the Brewers in his eighth start of the season.
-He's put together a 2.85 ERA in 41 2/3 innings pitched, with 25 strikeouts.

-- In his most recent time out on Tuesday against the New York Mets, the right-hander tossed 5 2/3 innings, giving up seven earned runs while surrendering seven hits.
+- The lefty's last time out came on Wednesday against the New York Mets, when he threw four innings, surrendering two earned runs while giving up three hits.

-- The 32-year-old has put up an ERA of 2.85, with 5.5 strikeouts per nine innings, in seven games this season.
-Opponents are batting .208 against him.
+- The 36-year-old has a 3.02 ERA and 5.4 strikeouts per nine innings across 11 games this season, while giving up a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.